 Safety is our highest priority at Today’s Life Schools & Childcare.
 Today’s Life is licensed by the State of Minnesota, and our caring teachers are held at a high standard and are expected to exceed the qualification set by state law.
-In addition, all teachers are required to have degrees in child development or early childhood education, exceeding the qualifications set by state law.
+In addition, all teachers are required to have degrees in child development, a valid CDA or early childhood education, exceeding the qualifications set by state law.

 All of our quality staff members are fingerprinted and must pass a background check every 2 years.
 They are trained in first aid every 3 years and CPR every 2 years, as well as Sudden Unexpected Infant Death (SUID) and Abusive Head Trauma (AHT) yearly.
 Each child development teacher goes through a full orientation and two-week basic training program upon being hired.
-In addition, each teacher receives 35 hours of in-service training every year to stay current on early childhood learning standards.
+In addition, each teacher receives the required amount of in-service training every year to stay current on early childhood learning standards.
 Today’s Life carries liability insurance for each child in attendance.
-The center does not provide transportation of any kind to children attending the center, and field trips are always in-house.
+Field trips are always in-house.

 As required by the state of Minnesota, Today’s Life annually reviews our risk reduction plan that identifies the general risks to children served by our center.
 We establish specific policies and procedures that minimize identified risks and trains staff on the procedures.
 As a parent of a child at Today’s Life, you may request to see the plan.

 Today’s Life conducts daily maintenance checks on all equipment and supplies.
 Cribs are inspected once a month.
-Our fenced outdoor playground area is located on site and away from all streets.
+Our fenced outdoor playground area is located on site.
 The playground is checked for safety daily, and children are educated on how to safely use all equipment.
 Staff members position themselves so they can supervise the children on all areas of the playground while respecting the staff/child ratio at all times.